sentientmachine/Cheatsheets/README.markdown

 ### 2.1\.
 Requirements

-Syntastic itself has rather relaxed requirements: it d
+Syntastic itself has rather relaxed requirements: it da